rainajia/IC-UKB-RAP/FAQ.md

    | LOG10P  | -log10(P)        |
    | P | p-value |

 </details>

 <details>
 <summary>7. <strong>For the gene-based test, how can I know the total number of carriers/the number of homozygous carriers/the number of heterozygous carriers for the variants included in a mask?</strong></summary>

-We currently do not have a ready-made tool for acquiring this information, however, you could extract these information by following the general steps below on RAP using SwissArmyKnife or CloudWorkStation (if only a short list of variants are involved):
+We currently do not have a dedicated tool for obtaining this information.
+However, you can extract it by following the general steps below on RAP, using either SwissArmyKnife or CloudWorkStation (recommended if you only have a short list of variants):

 1. For your gene mask of interest, extract the list of variants included in the mask from the `_masks.snplist` file in the regenie output.
-2. Retrieve these variants from the QCed WES data in PGEN format, located at: `project-GyZxPF8JQkyq9JVxZjQ2FvqK:/filtered/`.
+2. Extract these variants from the QCed WES data in PGEN format and save as VCF format.
+The QCed WES files are located in: `project-GyZxPF8JQkyq9JVxZjQ2FvqK:/filtered/`.
-3. Convert the extracted variants from PGEN format to VCF format.
-4. Use `bcftools +fill-tags` to annotate the VCF file with relevant information.
+3. Use `bcftools +fill-tags` to annotate the VCF file with relevant information.
 For example:
   ```
   bcftools +fill-tags input.vcf.gz -Oz -o output.vcf.gz -- -t AC,AF,MAF,AC_Hom,AC_Het,AC_Hemi
   ```
-5. This will add annotations such as allele count (AC), allele frequency (AF), minor allele frequency (MAF), homozygous allele count (AC_Hom), heterozygous allele count (AC_Het), and hemizygous allele count (AC_Hemi) for each variant in the VCF file.
+  This will add annotations such as allele count (AC), allele frequency (AF), minor allele frequency (MAF), homozygous allele count (AC_Hom), heterozygous allele count (AC_Het), and hemizygous allele count (AC_Hemi) for each variant in the VCF file.
-6. For easier further analysis, you could extract the relevant fields from the annotated VCF and save them as a text file using `bcftools query -f`.
+4. For easier further analysis, you could extract the relevant fields from the annotated VCF and save them as a text file using `bcftools query -f`.

 </details>